bespinian/blog/content/posts/run-ghost-on-cloud-foundry.md

 $ chmod +x entrypoint-cf.sh
 ```

-This script gets all the necessary environment variables and uses `jq` (which comes pre-installed in the Node.js Buildpack) to create a config JSON string which is then written into a `config.production.json` file.
+This script gets all the necessary environment variables and uses `jq` (which comes pre-installed in the Node.js Buildpack) to create a config JSON string, which is then written into a `config.production.json` file.
 The script then executes a database migration (if necessary) and starts the app itself.

 Now, all we'll need to do is tell Cloud Foundry to run this script to start the app instead of calling `npm start` directly (which is the default for Node.js apps).
 We can do this in the `manifest.yml` file, which is where Cloud Foundry gets its instructions of how to run an app.
 Create a new file called `manifest.yml` in the root directory of the app and paste the following content in there: